akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 Creating a good sharding algorithm is an interesting challenge in itself.
 Try to produce a uniform distribution, i.e. same amount of entities in each shard.
 As a rule of thumb, the number of shards should be a factor ten greater than the planned maximum number of cluster nodes.
-Less shards than number of nodes will result in that some nodes will not host any shards.
+Fewer shards than number of nodes will result in that some nodes will not host any shards.
 Too many shards will result in less efficient management of the shards, e.g. rebalancing overhead, and increased latency because the coordinator is involved in the routing of the first message for each shard.
 The sharding algorithm must be the same on all nodes in a running cluster.
 It can be changed after stopping